michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0017.md

 - v: decrease in size, extent, or range
 - v: lessen the authority, dignity, or reputation of
 ### Family
-diminish: diminished, diminishes, diminishing+;diminished: undiminished;diminishing: diminishingly
+- diminish: diminished, diminishes, diminishing+
+- diminished: undiminished
+- diminishing: diminishingly
 ### Examples
 - Indeed, a mainstream strategy in cognitive behavioral therapy involves purposefully articulating thoughts to oneself in order to diminish pernicious habits of mind.
 - Despite leading an offense diminished by so many injuries, Dalton finished the season throwing for 4,206 yards - his second-best total - with only eight interceptions.